Chapter 69 Creating a Data Analytics Portfolio

 Identify a content area or context that excites you.

-In the Human Resource (HR) Analytics certificate, we obviously focus on the HR context and various HR content areas.
-Try to be more specific than that, though.
+In human resource (HR) analytics, for example, there are variety of different content areas and contexts.
+When identifying a content area or context that exists you, it’s important to be as specific as you can.
 For example, are you interested in employee sensing (e.g., engagement surveys), separation and retention, recruitment and selection, training and development, reward systems, or workforce planning?
 In your portfolio, you can present multiple projects that highlight different content areas and contexts, but I recommend focusing your first portfolio project on an area (a) that you are really passionate about and (b) in which you have some prior work experience (even if not in the application of data analytics/science to that area).

 Identify an area of data analytics that excites you.